quotient-im/Quaternion/README.md

 (see the next section).

 ### Windows
-Since we can't rely on package management on Windows, Qt libraries and a C++ runtime are packaged/installed together with Quaternion.
-However, OpenSSL libraries are not installed automatically because of export restrictions.
+Since we can't rely on package management on Windows, all needed libraries and a C++ runtime are packaged/installed together with Quaternion - except OpenSSL, because of export restrictions.
-Unless you already have them around (e.g., they are a part of any Qt development installation), you should install OpenSSL yourself.
+Unless you already have OpenSSL around (e.g., it is a part of any Qt development installation), you should install it yourself.
 [OpenSSL's Wiki](https://wiki.openssl.org/index.php/Binaries) lists a few links to OpenSSL installers.
-They come in different build configurations; Quaternion archives need OpenSSL made with/for Visual Studio (not MinGW).
+They come in different build configurations; Quaternion archives provided at GitHub need OpenSSL made with/for Visual Studio (not MinGW).
 Normally you should install OpenSSL 1.1.x.
 Older releases (0.0.9.4 and before) used OpenSSL 1.0.x but neither that version of OpenSSL nor those Quaternion releases are supported; don't use them unless you really know what you're doing.

 ### macOS
 You can download the latest release from